Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Summary and conclusions

 \section{Summary and conclusions}

-For the static background spacetime, the ringdown waves are known to originate from the damping oscillation modes around the unstable circular orbit of photons (UCOP).
-This behavior can be justified considering quasinormal modes in the Penrose limit geometry around the null geodesic on the UCOP as is reviewed in Sec.~\ref{sec:QNMPL}.
-The Penrose limit geometry just provide us the information of the local geometry near the UCOP.
-Therefore, the scattering effects during the propagation from UCOP to the observer cannot be captured in the Penrose limit analyses.
-Nevertheless, in the case of static spacetimes, considering the quasinormal mode frequency associated with the static Killing observer, the result can be directly interpreted as the waveform measured by a distant observer.
-Therefore, the Penrose limit analyses can be also easily compared with the full quasinormal mode analyses.
+For the stationary background spacetime, the ringdown waves are known to originate from the damping oscillation modes around the UCOP.
+This behavior can be justified considering QNMs in the PL geometry around the null geodesic on the UCOP, as is reviewed in Sec.~\ref{sec:QNMPL}.
+The PL geometry just provide us the information of the local geometry near the UCOP.
+Therefore, the scattering effects during the propagation from UCOP to the observer cannot be captured in the PL analyses.
+Nevertheless, in the case of stationary spacetimes, considering the QNM frequency associated with the stationary Killing observer, the result can be directly interpreted as the waveform measured by a distant observer.
+Therefore, the PL analyses can be also easily compared with the full QNM analyses.

 Our main purpose was to clarify whether this observation also applies to dynamical spacetimes.
-In this paper, we carefully analyzed the ringdown waveforms in a Vaidya spacetime with time-independent (Sec.~\ref{sec:linearVaidy}) and dependent accretion rates (Sec.~\ref{sec:timedepVaidya}), and compared them with the prediction from the Penrose limit analyses.
+In this paper, we carefully analyzed the ringdown waveforms in a Vaidya spacetime with time-independent (Sec.~\ref{sec:linearVaidy}) and dependent accretion rates (Sec.~\ref{sec:timedepVaidya}), and compared them with the prediction from the PL analyses.
 In the case of a constant accretion rate, the spacetime metric can be described as a conformally static form.
-Then, both the frequency domain quasinormal mode analysis and the Penrose limit analysis can be performed in the conformal static spacetime.
+Then, both the frequency domain QNM analysis and the PL analysis can be performed in the conformal static spacetime.
 We found that these analyses agree with each other at a certain level when the correction term evaluated by using the Schwarzschild case is taken into account.
-We have also compared the evaluated quasinormal mode frequencies with those from the time-domain analyses performed in the full Vaidya spacetime with the observer trajectory adjusted to the frequency domain analysis, and found again good agreements.
-This observation shows us that, even under the existence of the accretion, the Penrose limit analysis may give us the local geometrical origin of the ringdown waveforms.
+We have also compared the evaluated QNM frequencies with those from the time-domain analyses performed in the full Vaidya spacetime with the observer trajectory adjusted to the frequency domain analysis, and found good agreement again.
+This observation shows us that, even under the existence of the accretion, the PL analysis may give us the local geometrical origin of the ringdown waveforms.

 The cases of time-dependent accretion rate are more complex because of the non-trivial scattering effects during the propagation.
 To extract an adiabatic behavior of the ringdown waveform from the time-domain calculation, we have defined the temporal complex frequency by using the neighboring two peaks of the waveform.
 That is, from the time interval and the decay rate between the two peaks, we can calculate the real and imaginary parts of the frequency.
 Differently from the constant accretion case, with a finite accretion period, the future asymptotic region is described by the Schwarzschild spacetime of the mass $M_2$.
 However, the ringdown waves emanated from the vicinity of the dynamical photon sphere cannot be characterized by the specific complex frequency in the Schwarzschild spacetime with the mass $M_2$ because the radius of the dynamical photon sphere is time-dependent.
 Therefore, we had to carefully check the scattering effects during the propagation.